launchpad-garage/launchpad-garage.github.io/content/modules/module1/index.md

 <br>

-Okay now that you have a very basic idea of what an idea is, let's go in slightly more depth to learn the ways to think of great business ideas.
+Now that you have a basic understanding of what an idea is, let's dive deeper into the generation of your own great business ideas.

 ---